facebook/docusaurus/docs/api-site-config.md

 `scrollToTop` - Set this to `true` if you want to enable the scroll to top button at the bottom of your site.

-`scrollToTopOptions` - Options object configuration for the scroll to top button.
-You can find more option [here](https://github.com/vfeskov/vanilla-back-to-top/blob/v7.1.14/OPTIONS.md).
+`scrollToTopOptions` - Optional options configuration for the scroll to top button.
+You do not need to use this, even if you set `scrollToTop` to `true`; it just provides you more configuration control of the button.
+You can find more options [here](https://github.com/vfeskov/vanilla-back-to-top/blob/v7.1.14/OPTIONS.md).
 By default, we set the zIndex option to 100.

 `stylesheets` - Array of CSS sources to load.
 The link tag will be inserted in the HTML head.